Plan the Perfect New York City Christmas Itinerary

 Look for a professional photo station in the Channel Gardens to take your picture of the tree from this area.

-This year, a digital print package costs around $40, which is worth it.
+This year, a digital print package costs around $40, which is a worthwhile investment.

 We didn’t purchase professional pictures on our first trip, and we were disappointed when we got home and found our personal pictures did not turn out great.